 Under extended hot and dry periods during mid-summer, cool season grasses may experience a period of dormancy until rainfall occurs.
 If irrigation is available or if rainfall is adequate throughout the summer, however, little dormancy will occur and N uptake will continue.
-Thus, periodic light applications of N (1/10 to 1⁄4 lb N/1000 ft2) during the summer (when traffic can be intense due to high use of the golf course) can be especially beneficial to greens, tees, and fairways to maximize their recuperative capacity.
+Thus, periodic light applications of N (1⁄4 lb N/1000 ft2) during the summer (when traffic can be intense due to high use of fields for summer camps and leagues) can be especially beneficial to maximize the recuperative capacity of athletic fields.